Skip to content

 In this article, we will be highlighting some of the best practices you should follow when translating a technical document:

-Before translation
+Before Translation

 Find out more: Preparing Layouts for Translation (desktop publishing / DTP)

 Technical documentation usually contains specific terminology relating to your product, machinery or technology.
 Your translator must be familiar with your field, and the appropriate terms, in order to translate them correctly.
+As a result of the precision needed, many technical translators usually study technical writing.
+They should also have several years of hands-on experience.

 A high degree of accuracy and precision are essential for technical translations.
 A technical translator is expected to: